jeff-hykin/tamu_csce_635_labs/lab1/instructions/week2.md

     - Even if your code is decent, its probably to be finnicky.
 You just need a ~60% success rate
 - Create a code structure(s) that follows the behavioral schema
     - E.g. behavioral schema class that takes parameters as an input (ex: constructor arguments)
+         - If you're not familiar with object oriented programming, watch programming (not conceptual) YouTube videos about it
     - Create a perception schema that includes clapping
     - Create a motor schema for the curious action
 - Create the following behavior: